ernavdeepkr/ernavdeepkr.github.io/content/en/page/portfolio.md

 ---

-## Publications & Research 📚
+## Publications & Research

-I have contributed to several research papers in cloud computing and performance benchmarking:
+Contributed research in cloud computing and performance benchmarking:

 ### Research Papers
 1. **"A Review on how to Measure the Cloud Performance by Using Linpack benchmark in a Cloud Environment"**